kreeti/paperclip/README.md

 We plan to support and maintain paperclip, as well as clean it up.

-Please feel free to contribute pull requests.
+Please feel free to contribute Issues and pull requests.

 # Existing documentation